Visiting the prison

 Face-to-face visits are available Monday to Friday in 45 minute slots, from 09:00 to 11:45, then 14:00 to 16:00.
 If a longer appointment is required, this can be arranged upon request and according to availability.

-Please note, if you wish to bring a laptop with you for your visit you must submit the laptop make, model and serial number when making your booking request.
+If you wish to bring a laptop with you for your visit you must submit the laptop make, model and serial number when making your booking request.
 Failure to do so may result in you not bring permitted to bring the item into the prison for your visit.
 Please be advised that we cannot authorise iPads to be brought into the establishment.

 Virtual legal visits operate as follows: